 Furniture is an easy one, really.
 Most people would agree that painting or buying a black piece of furniture makes sense.
 This is another way or opportunity to punctuate your home.
 Here is my guest bedroom with black furniture against a black and white wallpaper.
 It definitely punctuates the space.
 I recently did a little room refresh in here and if you want to see those details, check out Guest Bedroom Refresh.

-Black paint is truly timeless and classic.
+Black interior design ideas and black paint are truly timeless and classic.
 I love it paired with white, gray, even brown.
 Some other places in homes I am seeing black paint is in the kitchen on cabinets, doors, windows, stairwells.
 It really makes me want to go paint more things in my house black.
 If you want to see more black paint ideas and inspirations, check out my Pinterest board, Black Paint Inspirations.